michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 9. These which you have learned, and received, and heard, and seen in me, these perform; and the God of peace will be with you.

-10. But greatly do I rejoice in our Lord, that you have begun to care (again) for me, as also you wereformerly careful, but you have not had ability.Sufficiency.
+10. But greatly do I rejoice in our Lord, that you have begun to care (again) for me, as also you were

 11. But I have not spoken because I have had need; for I have learned to make sufficient to me that which I have had.

-12. I know (how) to be abased, I know also how to abound in all; and in every thing I am trained with sufficiency and with hunger, with abundance and with destitutionto be satisfied:
+12. I know (how) to be abased, I know also how to abound in all; and in every thing I am trained with sufficiency and with hunger, with abundance and with destitution

 13. for every thing I am empowered through the Meshiha who strengtheneth me.